Dynatrace-APAC/dynatrace-apac.github.io/workshops/ac.md

 ![Plugin-Setup](assets/jenkins-3.png)

-Scroll down and under <b>"Global Properties"</b> enter the KEPTN API Token from the Terminal into the field Click "<b>Save</b>" to save your setting.
+Scroll down and under <b>"Global Properties"</b> enter the KEPTN API Token from the Terminal into the field<br>
+Click "<b>Save</b>" to save your setting.

 ![Plugin-Setup](assets/jenkins-4.png)